 About The Mole

 But enough about my name.
-What the heck is the point of this blog?
+What the heck is this blog about?

 I’m the queen, damn it.

-This mole sure does.
-On a daily basis.
-Because just like a mole, living with anxiety often feels like living in the dark, until I gather up my courage to tunnel to the surface, where the light can shine on my vitamin D deprived face.
+Living with anxiety often feels like living in darkness to me (kinda like a mole!), until I gather up my courage to tunnel to the surface where the light can shine on my beautiful Vitamin D deprived face.

-With a flashlight in-hand, I’ll point you towards cool eateries and travel destinations, helping you plan for your daunting trip, and share my anxiety-riddled experiences about how I pulled through and surfaced stronger than before.
-While wearing high heels (Ask anyone.
-They’re my calling card).
+With a flashlight in-hand, I will share my anxiety-riddled experiences about how I pulled through the dark moments and surfaced stronger than ever into the light… probably while wearing high heels (ask anyone, they’re my calling card).

 So c’mon little mole.
 Grab your flashlight and let’s tunnel through it.